lukasz-strama/rpi-toolkit/README.md

-# rpi-lab-toolkit
+# rpi-toolkit

-**rpi-lab-toolkit** is a collection of portable, single-header C libraries designed for embedded systems labs on the Raspberry Pi 4B.
+**rpi-toolkit** is a collection of portable, single-header C libraries designed for embedded systems labs on the Raspberry Pi 4B.

 ## Modules